drocheam/optrace/docs/source/usage/gui.rst

      - Access
      - Function
    * - Command Window
-     - button at the bottom of the main tab in the sidebar
+     - Button in the main tab of the sidebar
-     - command execution and history for controlling the GUI and raytracer
+     - Command execution and history for controlling the GUI and raytracer
    * - Property Browser
-     - button at the bottom of the main tab in the sidebar
+     - Button in the main tab of the sidebar
-     - overview of raytracer, scene and ray properties as well as cardinal points
+     - Overview of raytracer, scene and ray properties as well as cardinal points

 .. _gui_tabs: